 Looking for a fun way to teach young learners about mammals?
 You’re in the right spot.
 This mammal sort is a great way to tell the difference between mammals and non-mammals!

-Scroll down to grab your free mammal sort and then hop on over and grab our Honey Science for even more fun!
+Scroll down to grab your free mammal sort and then hop on over and grab our 30 Science Experiments that will leave your kids’ jaws dropped!

 Prepping for this mammal sort was easy!